 First of all note the usage of the preprocessor directives #ifndef, #define and #endif.
 These directives allows programmers to freely include files in their applications, without the need to consider their ordering or the possibility to include one of them more than once.
-In fact, if Temperature.h is included in a program once, the preprocessor finds that the symbol TEMPERATURE_H is not defined and proceeds, defining that symbol and passing the rest to the processor.
-Once the program includes the file a second time (even via other included files), the preprocessor will find that the symbol TEMPERATURE_H is already defined, so it skips the rest of the file.
+In fact, if Temperature.h is included in a program once, the preprocessor finds that the symbol \TEMPERATURE\H\ is not defined and proceeds, defining that symbol and passing the rest to the compiler.
+Once the program includes the file a second time (even via other included files), the preprocessor will find that the symbol \TEMPERATURE\H\ is already defined, so it skips the rest of the file.
 It is then a good practice to start the implementation of a class writing the three preprocessor directives.
+Omitting this directive, if the file is included a second time, the compiler will raise an error, because it tries to compile a class with the same name given to another class.

-The C++ code follows.
+The C++ code is enclosed within the preprocessor directives.
 The class is declared using the keyword class followed by its name and a pair of braces, containing the details.
 The class definition ends with a mandatory semi-colon.
 Again, it is a good practice to start defining the class typing the two braces and the semi-colon.
-Forgetting it is a very common mistake, sometimes difficult to find from the compiler error report.
+Forgetting it, is a very common mistake, sometimes difficult to find from the compiler error report.

 The class body is divided into two sections: public and private.
 In the public section we list all the operations (methods) that the objects of this class are able to perform, namely setF() and getC().
 The first operation will not result in any object and accept a floating point number as input.
 The second returns a floating point number and does not require any input.
-Methods' declaration is much like function declaration.
+Methods' declaration is much like function declaration (See Chpater 7 of [1]).
 Besides those methods there is one method called the constructor that has no type and has the same name of the class.
 This method must exist and must have exactly that signature: i.e. the same name of the class and no formal parameters.
 The methods listed in the public section are those that can be called by the programmer on objects of type Temperature.
 We have not yet defined their behavior.
 We have just listed them and defined their signature.